The Projects and Construction Review: Philippines

 Risk allocation and management

 i Management of risks

-For project finance transactions or construction projects, implementing agencies are given wide discretion in managing risks and the allocation of these risks varies greatly from project to project.10 However, the allocation of functions and risks is closely related.
-Thus, the allocation of functions and risks generally follows the principle that a risk or the performance of a function should be allocated to the party that is best placed to perform the function or manage the risk.11
+For project finance transactions and construction projects, implementing agencies are given wide discretion in managing risks, and the allocation of these risks varies greatly from project to project.17 However, the allocation of functions and risks is closely related.
+Thus, the allocation of functions and risks generally follows the principle that a risk or the performance of a function should be allocated to the party that is best placed to perform the function or manage the risk.18

-Specifically, for PPPs, the allocation of risks is evaluated through an iterative process, namely to identify and assess the risks and decide how to allocate those risks between the implementing agency and the private entity.12 For private proponents, the payment method constitutes a major factor since, normally, no government financial guarantees are provided by the implementing agency – although in some instances, the implementing agency may offer subsidies as benefits or a guaranteed supply of certain nationalised resources.
-During the pre-development stage, the implementing agency would test the market with private firms and adjust transactions based on market feedback.13 Still, the implementing agency and the private entity often use different criteria for evaluating whether a transaction is viable and whether fairness is a business case to be made for the private proponent.
-Further, social costs and offtake risks are difficult to measure and quantify, thereby making allocation of risks sub-optimal.
-Types of risks typically allocated between parties include legal and regulatory risks, financial (demand risk), economic, engineering, completion risks, inflation and foreign exchange risks, risks from uncertainty in assured revenues, competition risks and sovereign risks (i.e., expropriation and police power) and other risks.
+Specifically, for PPPs, the allocation of risks is evaluated through an iterative process, namely to identify and assess the risks and decide how to allocate those risks between the implementing agency and the private entity.19 For private proponents, the payment method constitutes a major factor since, normally, no government financial guarantees are provided by the implementing agency (IA) or national government – although, in some instances, the IA may allow the proponent to charge government fees or fares as a cost-recovery mechanism.
+The IA may likewise offer regulatory relief, subsidies as benefits or a guaranteed supply of certain nationalised resources.
+During the pre-development stage, the IA would test the market with private firms and adjust transactions based on market feedback.20 Still, the IA and the private entity often use different criteria for evaluating whether a transaction is viable and whether fairness is a business case to be made for the private proponent.
+Further, social costs and offtake risks are difficult to measure and quantify, thereby making the allocation of risks sub-optimal.
+Types of risks typically allocated between parties include legal and regulatory risks, financial risks (demand risks), economic risks, engineering and completion risks, inflation and foreign exchange risks, risks from uncertainty in assured revenues, competition risks and sovereign risks (i.e., expropriation and police power) and other risks.

 ii Limitation of liability